dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 ## Set up dbt Semantic Layer

-Before continuing, you must have a multi-tenant dbt Cloud Team or Enterprise plan to set up the dbt Semantic Layer in dbt Cloud.
+Before continuing, you must have a multi-tenant dbt Cloud account to set up the dbt Semantic Layer in dbt Cloud.
 Developer accounts will be able to query the Proxy Server using SQL but will not be able to browse dbt metrics in external tools, which requires access to the [Metadata API](/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview).

-To query your universally-defined metrics in your integration tool, you need to [set up the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-dbt-semantic-layer#set-up-dbt-semantic-layer) in dbt Cloud to connect with your integration tool:
+To query your dbt metrics in an integrated partner tool, you need to [set up the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-dbt-semantic-layer#set-up-dbt-semantic-layer) in dbt Cloud to connect with your integration tool:

 1. In your dbt Cloud account, go to **Account Settings** and then **Service Tokens** to create a new [service account API token](/docs/dbt-cloud/dbt-cloud-api/service-tokens).
 2. You won't be able to see your token again so we recommend you copy it somewhere safe.